Mary Kay Letourneau: Release from prison and marriage to Fualaau

-Letourneau was released from prison to a community placement program on August 4, 2004, and registered the following day with the King County Sheriff's Office as a level 2 sex offender.
+Letourneau was released from prison to a community placement program on August 4, 2004, and she registered the following day with the King County Sheriff's Office as a lifetime level 2 (medium risk) sex offender.

-Following Letourneau's release, Fualaau, then age 21, persuaded the court to reverse the no-contact order against her.
+Following Letourneau's release, Fualaau, then aged 21, persuaded the court to reverse the no-contact order against her.
 Letourneau and Fualaau married on May 20, 2005, in the city of Woodinville, Washington, in a ceremony at the Columbia Winery.
 Exclusive access to the wedding was given to the television show Entertainment Tonight, and photographs were released through other media outlets.
-Letourneau said she planned to have another child and return to the teaching profession; she indicated that by law she was permitted to teach at private schools and community colleges.
+Letourneau said she planned to have another child and return to the teaching profession.
+She indicated that by law, she was permitted to teach at private schools and community colleges.

-Attorney Anne Bremner, who met and befriended Letourneau in 2002 during Fualaau's civil suit, said that Letourneau considered her relationship with Fualaau to be "eternal and endless".
-According to Bremner, "Nothing could have kept the two of them apart."
-In a 2006 interview with NBC News, "[Letourneau] concede[d] she knew it would be wrong to let the relationship go any further, but she says as soon as the school year ended, she and Vili did cross that line."
-She said that "it did not cross her mind" at the time that having sex with Fualaau would be a crime.
+Attorney Anne Bremner, who met and befriended Letourneau in 2002, during Fualaau's civil suit, said that Letourneau considered her relationship with Fualaau to be "eternal and endless."
+According to Bremner, "nothing could have kept the two of them apart."
+In a 2006 interview with NBC News, Letourneau "conceded she knew it would be wrong to let the relationship go any further, but she said as soon as the school year ended, she and Vili did cross that line."
+She said that "it did not cross her mind," at the time, that having sex with Fualaau would be a crime.
 In a later interview, she stated, "If someone had told me, if anyone had told me, there is a specific law that says this is a crime, I did not know.
-I've said this over and over again.
+I've said this, over and over again.
 Had I'd known, if anyone knows my personality.
 Just the idea, this would count as a crime."
-The television series Barbara Walters Presents American Scandals covered the case in December 2015.
-Host Barbara Walters interviewed the couple about their relationship and their two daughters.
+The television series Barbara Walters Presents American Scandals covered the case in December 2015 with an interview to discuss the couple's relationship and their two daughters.

 On May 9, 2017, after almost 12 years of marriage, Fualaau filed for separation from Letourneau, but he later withdrew the filing.

-As of April 2018, Fualaau was working at a home improvement store and as a professional DJ and Letourneau was working as a legal assistant.
-An article in People quoted an insider source who said, "They know what everyone thinks about their relationship ...
-And they don't care.
+As of April 2018, Fualaau was working at a home improvement store and as a professional DJ, while Letourneau was working as a legal assistant.
+An article in People quoted an inside source who said, "They know what everyone thinks about their relationship, and they don't care.
 They really never have.
 The wrong stuff that happened was so long ago.
 They are two grown adults who are living their lives now."

 The couple finalized a legal separation in August 2019.
-Earlier in the marriage, Vili Fualaau said he was not a victim, and was unashamed of the relationship.
-According to People in May 2020, an unnamed source "close to Fualaau" said that, "He sees things clearly now, and realizes that this wasn't a healthy relationship from the start."
+Earlier in the marriage, Fualaau said he was not a victim, and he was unashamed of the relationship.
+According to People in May 2020, an unnamed source "close to Fualaau" said that "he sees things clearly now, and he realizes that this wasn't a healthy relationship, from the start."